ChialiT/c-data-poc/PROJECT_DESCRIPTION.md

 **Scope:**
 - **Client-side EXIF data extraction** for timestamps and GPS coordinates from original photo
-- EAS schema definition and deployment on Optimism Sepolia
+- EAS schema definition and deployment on Base Sepolia
 - Automated attestation workflow
 - **Server-side thumbnail storage** and serving
 - Link Arweave uploads with EAS attestations